kupresanin99/Project423/README.md

 		export MYSQL_HOST=""
 		export MYSQL_PORT=""

-	2. Run `python Create_RDS_DB.py` to create the MySQL database in RDS Populated tables Predictions and Reports will exist with MLB model results from the 2019 season
+	2. Run `python Create_RDS_DB.py` from the project root directory to create the MySQL DB in RDS Populated tables Predictions and Reports will exist with MLB model results from the 2019 season

 **5. Create the webpage**

-	1. Run `python app.py` to create the public-facing webpage.
+	1. Run `python app.py` from the project root directory to create the public-facing webpage.
 	2. Visit the IPv4 Public IP found on the EC2 console.
 Add ":3000" to your IP address to view the page.
 	3. The graders should see gambling predictions through June 10th on this page.